-This Autumn we are going to feature a photo of seals taken at Donna Nook on the East Lincolnshire coast by our local photographer, Bob Smith.
+This Autumn we featured a photo of seals taken at Donna Nook on the East Lincolnshire coast by our local photographer, Bob Smith.

 Bob has very kindly given us permission to use his work on this cover as well as our cover from last December's edition.
 Please look in our "where it all started/recent covers" page to see all our recent covers.